If you’ve gotten in trouble behind the wheel in California, you could be ordered by the court to file for an SR-22.

 While commonly referred to as SR-22 insurance, an SR-22 isn’t insurance at all.
 It’s a document your insurance company files with the state to prove you’re covered by the minimum car insurance required to legally drive.

-Here’s a look at how you can get and maintain an SR-22 in the Golden State.
+Here’s a look at how you can get and maintain an SR-22 in California.

 Compare car insurance providers

 Find the best rates from insurance providers near you or learn more about state minimums and other requirements in the comprehensive guide to California car insurance.